Big East men's basketball tournament: Television coverage

 Before the new Big East Conference was founded during the offseason in 2013, the original Big East was the only conference to have every tournament game broadcast nationwide on the ESPN family of networks, with every game from the second round forward broadcast on ESPN itself.
 The first year the tournament was broadcast in 3D on ESPN 3D was in 2011.

 In 2014 and 2015, FS1 broadcast the entire Big East tournament.
 From 2016 through 2023, Fox broadcast the championship game and FS1 aired the rest.
 In 2024, Fox broadcast one of the semifinal games and the championship game, and FS1 aired the rest.
 In 2025, Peacock televised the first five games (all three first-round games and the first two quarterfinals), FS1 aired the next two (the third and fourth quarterfinal games), and Fox broadcast the last three (both semifinal games and the championship game).
+In 2026, Peacock televised all three first-round games and the first two quarterfinal games — with all Peacock games simulcast on NBCSN — and FS1 broadcast the third and fourth quarterfinal games; in the semifinals, FOX aired the first game and FS1 the second game; and Fox broadcast the championship game.